Text normalization for low-resource languages: the case of Ligurian: Introduction

 \section{Introduction}

 Many recent advances in the field of NLP rely on large-scale textual corpora.
-Endangered and other low-resource languages are typically excluded from such developments due to data scarcity issues.
-To exacerbate the problem, many low-resource languages suffer from noisy data, due to factors such as the absence of rigid spelling conventions or the lack of user-friendly input methods for special characters, which must often be replaced with alternatives \cite{participatory,narabizi}.
-Text normalization can be a crucial tool to address these issues and enable the creation of corpora for low-resource languages from noisy sources \cite{africantextnorm}.
+Low-resource languages are typically excluded from such developments due to data scarcity issues.
+To exacerbate the problem, many low-resource languages suffer from noisy data, due to factors such as the absence of rigid spelling conventions or the lack of user-friendly input methods for special characters \cite{participatory,narabizi}.
+Text normalization can be a crucial tool to address these issues and enable the creation of corpora from noisy sources \cite{africantextnorm}.

+Just as importantly, such technologies can be directly applied to speed up orthographic leveling operations in the field of publishing.
+Orthographic editing may be desirable when republishing older literary works written according to spelling rules which are no longer in use, or to canonicalize variant forms that may be inadvertently employed even within the same manuscript.
+This work was born out of such editorial needs for the case of Ligurian, an endangered language spoken within the homonymous region of Liguria in Northern Italy and neighboring territories.
+The orthographic leveling of historical texts in Ligurian has so far been performed by hand \cite[see e.g.][]{ginna}.
+The approach presented in this paper represents work conducted by members of the Ligurian linguistic community aiming to largely automate this tedious and time-consuming task with a neural model.

-The application of state-of-the-art neural methods to text normalization has been limited to high-resource languages \cite{neuralmultitasknorm,shijie1,shijie2,tang-etal-2018-evaluation}.
-Instead, previous work on low-resource text normalization has relied upon hand-crafted rules \cite{zul,swh,yor} which are typically perceived as being more data efficient.
-Indeed the extensive survey by \newcite{histlitrev} concluded that for low resource languages it is advised to use hand-crafted substitution lists, and suggested reserving statistical and neural approaches for datasets with at least \textasciitilde10k entries.
+The application of neural methods to text normalization has been limited to high-resource languages \cite{neuralmultitasknorm,shijie1,shijie2,tang-etal-2018-evaluation}.
+Instead, previous work on low-resource text normalization has relied upon hand-crafted rules \cite{zul,swh,yor}, often perceived as being more data efficient.
+Indeed the survey by \newcite{histlitrev} recommended the use of substitution lists for low-resource languages and suggested reserving statistical and neural approaches for datasets with at least \textasciitilde10k entries.